 You need to do this with two Villagers and ensure they're in close proximity with one another.
 Finally, you need to provide them with a bed each, as well as a spare bed for the incoming baby.
-In this way, you can set up entire breeding factories if you want to (Minecraft is a weird game sometimes).

 How do you cure a zombie villager?

 One other way to get more villagers is by curing rare zombie villagers.
 Throw a Weakness splash potion on a zombified villager and then feed them a golden apple to turn them human again.

 If lightning strikes a Villager, or near one, they’ll become a Witch, making them a dangerous threat to your village.

 Occasionally villages will also get raided by Illagers.
 You can help to defend the village, and if you’re successful, you’ll earn the title ‘Hero of the Village’.
 This means you’ll get better rates on trades and can even end up with gifts from the humble townsfolk.
 It pays to be nice.